BPS Submodels of The Generalized Skyrme Model and How to Find Them: Conclusions and Remarks

+We also gave examples for possible new BPS submodels of the generalized Skyrme model starting from BPS submodel with one derivative-term up to three derivative-terms.
+We derived and tried to solve the Bogomolny's equations, along with the constraint equation, of new BPS submodels.
+Some of the solutions were relatively new while the other ones were hard to solve due to complicated constraint equation such as submodels in subsections \ref{New BPS submodel II-D} and \ref{New Three Submodel 1}.

-Here we have used a particular ansatz (\ref{eq:ansatz}), similar to the natural (hedgehog) ansatz in~\cite{Adam:2010fg}, in deriving the Bogomolny equations of the submodels in the generalized Skyrme model.
-We can try to use a different ansatz and perhaps obtain different possible BPS submodels, other than the ones obtained here, using the BPS Lagrangian method.
-We can also loosen up the requirement for terms in the BPS Lagrangian density such that the $Q$s could depend on the spatial coordinates explicitly.
-However, this will make the analysis to become more complicated.
+Here we have used a particular ansatz (\ref{eq:ansatz}), similar to the natural (hedgehog) ansatz in~\cite{Adam:2010fg}, in deriving the Bogomolny equations of the BPS submodels in the generalized Skyrme model.
+We can try to use a different ansatz while employing the BPS Lagrangian method and then we might obtain different possible BPS submodels other than the ones obtained here.
+We could also loosen up the requirement for all the $Q$'s in the BPS Lagrangian density (\ref{gen BPS Lagrangian}) by allowing them to depend on the spatial coordinates explicitly.
+However, this requirement will make the analysis becoming more involved.

 The BPS Lagrangian method opens many possibilities in deriving Bogomolny equations.
-It allows terms to be included in the BPS Lagrangian density that are not boundary terms as shown in the new submodels, while the concept of strong necessary conditions, or the FOEL method, only allows adding the boundary terms in the Lagrangian.
-So far the BPS Lagrangian method works in the effective Lagrangian description and it would be nice to have this method to works in more general description, without a priori imposing an ansatz, such that we could connect the resulting Bogomolny equations with the BPS equations in the context of supersymmetric theory.
+It allows terms to be included in the BPS Lagrangian density that are not boundary terms as shown here, while other methods such as the FOEL method in~\cite{Adam:2016ipc} only allows to add the boundary terms in the Lagrangian, which corresponds to the BPS Lagrangian density containing only boundary terms.
+So far the BPS Lagrangian method works in the effective Lagrangian density description and it would be nice to have this method to works in more general description, without a priori imposing an ansatz, such that we could connect the resulting Bogomolny equations with the BPS equations in the context of supersymmetric theories.